UCI-Tustin Unified Science Academy Workshop explores opportunities to enhance students' complex thinking skills

-For the morning session of the workshop, the teachers reflected on lesson plan implementation, considered student data, then reviewed the co-designed lesson plan.
+For the morning session of the workshop, teachers reflected on lesson plan implementation, considered student data and reviewed the lesson plan.

-Following the first classroom visit, the teachers regrouped, revisited the morning's lesson plan, and delivered an updated version to Paul Tschida's physics classroom.
+Following the first classroom visit, the teachers regrouped, revisited the morning's lesson plan, and delivered an updated version to students in Paul Tschida's physics classroom at Tustin High School.

-UCI team members assisting with the November 7 workshop included Jasmine Nation, Dana Conlin, Sharon Stone, Yasmeen Allie, Isabel Soto, Lupe-Barrera, and Diana Pablo-Ramirez.
+UCI team members assisting with the workshop included Jasmine Nation (a postdoctoral researcher), Dana Conlin (a graduate student researcher), and five undergraduate research assistants: Sharon Stone, Yasmeen Allie, Isabel Soto, Lupe-Barrera, and Diana Pablo-Ramirez.